Skip to content

 How much does it cost to help me authenticate my document?

 It depends.
 The costs vary depending on the nature of the document and the total number of pages and documents you want to authenticate.
-However, costs are quoted on a per-page or per-document basis.
-We would give you the appropriate cost for the service when you contact us with accurate information about your authentication requirements.
+These costs vary and tend to change consistently, so kindly contact us for a current quote if you are ready to use our service.

 Why is your price significantly higher than the official authentication cost?